Network simulation: Simulations

-Most of the commercial simulators are GUI driven, while some network simulators are CLI driven.
+Most of the commercial simulators are GUI driven, while open source network simulators are CLI driven.
 The network model/configuration describes the network (nodes, routers, switches, links) and the events (data transmissions, packet error, etc.).
 Output results would include network-level metrics, link metrics, device metrics etc. Further, drill down in terms of simulations trace files would also be available.
 Trace files log every packet, every event that occurred in the simulation and is used for analysis.
-Most network simulators use discrete event simulation, in which a list of pending "events" is stored, and those events are processed in order, with some events triggering future events—such as the event of the arrival of a packet at one node triggering the event of the arrival of that packet at a downstream node.
+Most network simulators use discrete event simulation, in which a list of pending "events" is stored, and those events are processed in order, with some events triggering future events—such as the event of the arrival of a packet at one node triggering the event the arrival of that packet at a downstream node.

 Network emulation

 Network emulation allows users to introduce real devices and applications into a test network (simulated) that alters packet flow in such a way as to mimic the behavior of a live network.
 Live traffic can pass through the simulator and be affected by objects within the simulation.

 The typical methodology is that real packets from a live application are sent to the emulation server (where the virtual network is simulated).
 The real packet gets 'modulated' into a simulation packet.
 The simulation packet gets demodulated into a real packet after experiencing effects of loss, errors, delay, jitter etc., thereby transferring these network effects into the real packet.
 Thus it is as-if the real packet flowed through a real network but in reality it flowed through the simulated network.

 Emulation is widely used in the design stage for validating communication networks prior to deployment.